lets-recycle-app/wireframes-and-prototypes/README.md

-This is a repositiry for Team Lets Recycle wireframes and prototypes.
+This is a repository for Team Lets Recycle wireframes and prototypes.